 - Trusting God to change your wrong attitudes and actions.

-Instead of feeling guilty, turn away from your sin and turn back to God.
+Instead of feeling guilty, turn away from your sin and turn wholeheartedly back to God’s gracious rule.
 This repentance allows you to experience God’s love and forgiveness.
-It restores you to a close relationship with Him.
+It restores you to a close relationship with him.

 Putting It Into Practice

 Right now, or tonight before you go to bed: